mitogen-hq/mitogen/docs/api.rst

             No message was received and `deadline` passed.

-.. currentmodule:: mitogen.master
+.. currentmodule:: mitogen.parent

 .. class:: Context

     Extend :py:class:`mitogen.core.Router` with functionality useful to
-    masters, and child contexts who later become masters.
+    masters, and child contexts who later become parents.
 Currently when this class is required, the target context's router is upgraded at runtime.

     .. method:: call_async (fn, \*args, \*\*kwargs)